 What we liked

-Weekly backups: Even with the most basic shared server plan, Hostinger gets you free website backups every week with data retention of up to 7 weeks.
+Weekly backups: Even on the most basic shared server plan, Hostinger provides free weekly website backups with up to 7 weeks of data retention.

 AI-search optimized: Hostinger offers an LLM optimization tool that generates an LLMS.txt file to aid AI search engines in crawling your site.
-It works as a companion to your ROBOTS.txt and XML sitemap, which helps AI agents index your website content faster.
+It serves as a companion to your ROBOTS.txt and XML sitemap, helping AI agents index your website content faster.

 Beginner-friendly web builders: Every shared web hosting user gets free access to an AI website generator for static sites and a WordPress-specific AI website builder.
 Both offer plenty of visual tools to design and customize your site without any coding knowledge.